kyuwon-lee/kyuwon-lee.github.io/_pages/Research.md

 ## working papers
 1. Dynamic Revolving Door in Regulatory Agencies

-2. Bureaucratic Delays and Organized Interests of the Losers: The Case of Local Petition Delays in Trade Adjustment Assistance
+2. Bureaucratic Delays and Organized Interests of Losers: Evidence from Trade Adjustment Assistance

 ## work in progress
 1. Fiscal Crisis and Gender Pay Gap in Bureaucracy (with <a href='https://elisawirsching.github.io'>Elisa Wirsching</a> and <a href='https://hyeyoungyou.com'>Hye Young You</a> )